neteleven/sap-cx-amplience/docs/amplience/templates/handlebars-templates.md

 # SAP CX handlebar templates

 Templates for frontend rendering of Amplience content.
-The file `content_slot_template.html` shows a basic example of a template, that can be used to render the component type `content-example.json` with the ontent rendering service.
+The file `content_slot_template.html` shows a basic example of a template, that can be used to render the component type `content-example.json` with the content rendering service.

 ## Template logic